fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-All developers who completed our programme without an apprenticeship or an offer of full-time employment have been offered the opportunity to work on Tech for Better projects.
+All developers who completed the programme without an apprenticeship or an offer of full-time employment have been offered the opportunity to work on Tech for Better projects.

 ---